 Early Life and Education

-Frederik Paulsen was born on October 30, 1950, in Stockholm, Sweden.
-He is the son of Frederik Paulsen Sr., the founder of Ferring Pharmaceuticals.
-Paulsen grew up in Sweden and studied chemistry at the Christian Albrecht University in Kiel, Germany, and business administration at Lund University in Sweden.
-He also holds a doctoral degree in Demography from Ecole des Hautes Etudes en Sciences Sociales in Paris, France.
+Frederik Paulsen was born in Stockholm, Sweden, on October 30, 1950.
+His father, Frederik Paulsen Sr., founded Ferring Pharmaceuticals.
+Paulsen studied chemistry at Christian Albrecht University in Kiel, Germany, and business administration at Lund University in Sweden.
+He later earned a doctoral degree in Demography from the École des Hautes Études en Sciences Sociales in Paris, France.

 Rise to Success